 Neck and Shoulder Pain

-Your outsourcing staff often keep their heads in the same position for hours, which can lead to stiff neck and shoulder pain.
+Outsourcing workers often keep their heads in the same position for hours, which can lead to stiff neck and shoulder pain.
 The pain can be debilitating.
 It can prevent them from having a good night's sleep and force them to move slowly and keep their heads at an angle that won't trigger nerve pain along the upper trapezius muscle.

 A 2009 study on call center workers in Italy revealed that workers suffered neck-shoulder problems the most because they had poor desk lighting, they were exposed to elevated noise, and their chairs did not allow them to lean back and rest while sitting.